lk-geimfari/awesomo/languages/JAVA.md

 ![JPA_LOGO](https://www.ambient-it.net/wp-content/uploads/2016/04/jpa-logo-175.png)

+[**Jolly day**](https://github.com/svendiedrichsen/jollyday) - is a Java library.
+This project solve the holiday 'problem'.
+The idea behind this is to have an independent API which can be used in any kind of environment.
+That means no network or database needed.

+There are two release branches which are based on different Java versions.

+- 0.4.x - Java 7 - uses JODA time API
+- 0.5.x - Java 8

 ## L

 [**libGDX**](https://github.com/libgdx/libgdx) is a cross-platform Java game development framework based on OpenGL (ES) that works on Windows, Linux, Mac OS X, Android, your WebGL enabled browser and iOS.